 - Seize opportunity.
 The critical shortfall of tech-savvy talent opens up an opportunity for you to secure a better future.
 Go for it.
 Embrace technology!

 Technology has become a primary driver of nearly every industry.
-Employers are desperate for tech-savvy graduates who understand how to leverage the power of technology to solve problems in their chosen field of study.
-So go ahead – make yourself indispensable!
+Employers are searching for tech-savvy graduates who understand how to leverage the power of technology to solve problems in their chosen field of study.
+So go ahead – make yourself indispensable.

 - Minor in Applied Computing – Web Design Track